Ubunfu/stringtool/README.md

 Flags:
   -a, --algorithm string   Algorithm to use for hashing the strings: [ md5 | sha1 | sha512 ]
-  -e, --encoding string    Encoding to use for writing the hashed strings: [ hex | base64 ] (default "hex") -h, --help               help for hash
+  -e, --encoding string    Encoding to use for writing the hashed strings: [ hex | base64 ] (default "hex") -f, --flushInterval int   Number of strings that will be hashed before flushing to disk (default 10000) -h, --help               help for hash
   -i, --in-file string     File with strings to hash -o, --out-file string    File to write the strings and hashes (default "hashes.out")